ttaubert/octoblog/source/_posts/2016-08-08-continuous-integration-for-nss.markdown

 that uses Taskcluster Node.JS libraries and Mercurial JSON APIs to connect to the task queue and listen for task definitions and failures.

-## A view from above
+## A rough overview

-I could have probably written a post with details about each of the steps outlined here but I think it's much more helpful to start with a good overview of all necessary steps to get the CI for a project up and running.
-The steps itself will require some more time but their progression is hopefully much more obvious now if you haven't had too much of a clue about Taskcluster and TreeHerder so far.
+I could have probably written a detailed post for each of the steps outlined here but I think it's much more helpful to start with an overview of what's needed to get the CI for a project up and running.
+Each step and each part of the system is hopefully more obvious now if you haven't had too much interaction with Taskcluster and TreeHerder so far.

-*Thanks to the Taskcluster team, especially John, Greg, and Pete.
-They helped us pull this off in a matter of weeks and we already have Windows tasks running, static analysis, ASan+LSan, and are in the process of setting up workers for ARM builds and tests.*
+*Thanks to the Taskcluster team, especially John Ford, Greg Arndt, and Pete Moore!
+They helped us pull this off in a matter of weeks and besides Linux builds and tests we already have Windows tasks, static analysis, ASan+LSan, and are in the process of setting up workers for ARM builds and tests.*